0xjmp/mcp-tradovate/README.md

 ### tradovate

-Facilitates interaction with the Tradovate trading platform through a standardized interface.
+Facilitates interaction with the Tradovate trading platform.

 **Methods:**